AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

 4. It silos the storage slot of each item in the following array with the item's contract address:

-- Read requests.
+- Ordered read requests.
-- Update requests.
+- Ordered update requests.

 The siloed storage slot is computed as: `hash(contract_address, storage_slot)`.